addisonn/flix/README.md

 - [x] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
 - [ ] Customize the navigation bar.
 - [ ] Customize the UI.

 The following **additional** features are implemented:

+- In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer
+- User can tap a poster in the collection view to see a detail screen of that movie
 - Using a third party loader rather than the standard iOS loader
-- In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer
+- Make the whole now playing page fade in

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):